Healthcare

 How We Can Help

-To protect access to vital medical resources and care for vulnerable young people, the Alliance steps in to:
+To protect access to vital medical, dental, and mental health (including non-traditional modalities) resources and care for vulnerable young people, the Alliance steps in to:

 • Ensure continuous Medi-Cal coverage for those in foster care